pepkit/pepspec/docs/specification.md

 ## Project config file specification

 The project config file is the source of project-level information.
 It is the only required file and must be in `yaml` format.
-The config file includes six recognized project attributes, most being optional:
+The config file includes five recognized project attributes, most being optional:

 - `pep_format_version` - REQUIRED
 - `sample_table`- RECOMMENDED
 - `subsample_table`- OPTIONAL
 - `sample_modifiers` - OPTIONAL
-- `amendments` - OPTIONAL
-- `imports` - OPTIONAL
+- `project_modifiers` - OPTIONAL

 These attributes may appear in any order.